 Other Considerations On Keeping Roosters

-Keep in mind when buying day-old chicks or eggs to hatch, odds are that half of the birds will be roosters.
+When buying day-old chicks or eggs to hatch, the odds are that half of the birds will be roosters.
 However, one rooster is sufficient for 10 – 12 hens, so regardless of whether you are keeping roosters or not, there are invariably extras.
 One alternative for these excess roosters is raising them to processing age for meat (learn more HERE).

 If you’re a chicken-keeper with three hens in a small-urban setting you might have no reason to consider keeping roosters; whereas, someone free-ranging 30 birds on a few acres might think roosters were essential.
 It all depends on your individual situation!